Why Do Men Sleep Better Than Women?

 Potential Treatment for Sleep Issues via Hormone Replacement Therapy

-Hormone replacement therapy (HRT) is being studied as an option for insomnia treatment.
-However, research has been more focused on estrogen supplementation for menopausal women struggling with sleep difficulties, as insomnia seems to be more frequent in this population.
+Hormone replacement therapy (HRT) is being studied as an option for helping improve sleep.
+However, research has been more focused on estrogen supplementation for menopausal women struggling with sleep difficulties, as the issue seems to be more common in this population.

 Hot Flashes and Hypothalamic Activity